Anansia Leslie-Bailey, RMHCI, CCP, CCSP, CCC

 What holistic practices do you incorporate into session?

-I integrate mindfulness practices, breathwork, and cultural rituals that resonate with ancestral wisdom.
+I integrate mindfulness practices and brain spotting.
 These practices are designed to help you reconnect with your body, mind, and spirit as part of the healing process.

 If someone was on the fence about therapy what would you say to encourage them to get started?